kids encyclopedia robot

 City Without Men (1943) still 1

-(L-R): Doris Dudley, Linda Darnell, Margaret Hamilton, Glenda Farrell and Leslie Brooks in City Without Men (1943)
+(L-R): Doris Dudley, Linda Darnell, Margaret Hamilton, Glenda Farrell and Leslie Brooks in City Without Men, 1943

-In 1939, Hamilton played the role of the Wicked Witch of the West, opposite Judy Garland's Dorothy Gale in The Wizard of Oz, creating not only her most famous role, but also one of the screen's most memorable villains.
-Hamilton was cast after Gale Sondergaard, who was first considered for the role, albeit as a more glamorous witch with a musical scene, declined the role when the decision was made that the witch should appear ugly.
+In 1939, Hamilton played the role of the Wicked Witch of the West, opposite Judy Garland's Dorothy Gale in The Wizard of Oz, her most famous role, and one of the screen's most memorable villains.
+Later in life, she would comment on the role of the witch in a light-hearted fashion.
+During one interview, she joked:

 I was in need of money at the time, I had done about six pictures for MGM at the time, and my agent called.
 I said, 'Yes?' and he said 'Maggie, they want you to play a part on the Wizard.'
 I said to myself, 'Oh, boy, The Wizard of Oz!
 That has been my favorite book since I was four.'
 And I asked him what part, and he said, 'The Witch', and I said, 'The Witch?!' and he said, 'What else?'

 When asked about her experiences on the set of The Wizard of Oz, Hamilton said her biggest fear was that her monstrous film role would give children the wrong idea of who she really was.
 In reality, she cared deeply about children, frequently giving to charitable organizations.
-She often remarked about children coming up to her and asking her why she had been so mean to Dorothy.
-She appeared on an episode of Mister Rogers' Neighborhood in 1975 where she explained to children she was only playing a role and showed how putting on a costume "transformed" her into the witch.
-She also made personal appearances, and Hamilton described the children's usual reaction to her portrayal of the Witch:

 Radio, television, and stage career

-In 1962, Hamilton played Leora Scofield, a suffragette who arrives in Laramie, Wyoming, to bolster feminist causes in a territory where women had already obtained the right to vote, in the episode "Beyond Justice" of NBC's Laramie.
+In 1962, Hamilton played Leora Scofield, a suffragist who arrives in Laramie, Wyoming, to bolster feminist causes in a territory where women had already obtained the right to vote, in the episode "Beyond Justice" of NBC's Laramie.

-In 1973, Hamilton produced the stage production of An Evening with the Bourgeoisie.
+She appeared as herself in three episodes of Mister Rogers' Neighborhood, between 1975 and 1976.
+Hamilton continued acting regularly until 1982. [[File:A Little Night Music Margaret Hamilton 1974.jpg|thumb|Hamilton as Madame Armfeldt in the national tour of A Little Night Music, 1974]] In 1973, Hamilton produced the stage production of An Evening with the Bourgeoisie.
 Her other mid-1970s stage productions, as the producer, were The Three Sisters and House Party.

 Personal life